Home > Expeditions > Morocco and Spain: Moor than a Myth

 - Meals listed as included during shore excursions and land portions of the package

-- Beer, house wine and soft drinks with dinner during voyage
+- Beer and house wine with dinner

 - Captain’s Farewell reception, including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages